Canadian leaders' debates: Format and draw results

-The parties and the consortium later agreed to allot additional time to the economy because of the 2008 global economic crisis.
+The parties and the consortium later agreed to allot additional time to the economy because of the 2008 financial crisis.
 The opening and closing statements have been eliminated.

 Pursuant to draws held on September 19, the following order was used for the debates:

 The Conservatives were re-elected with a slightly increased minority, the Liberals suffered losses but remained official opposition, the Bloc suffered minor losses and the NDP again made modest gains.

 2011 debates

 Two debates took place during the 2011 election.
 The English-language debate was held on April 12, 2011 from 7:00 to 9:00 p.m.
 EDT, and was moderated by Steve Paikin.
 The French-language debate was held on April 13 from 8:00 to 10:00 p.m.
 EDT and was co-moderated by Paul Larocque and Anne-Marie Dussault.
 Both were held at the Government Conference Centre in Ottawa.
 After the original date was chosen for the French debate, a Montreal Canadiens playoff hockey game was scheduled for the same day, causing the debate to be moved one night forward.
 The four participants in both debates were Conservative leader and incumbent prime minister Stephen Harper, Liberal leader Michael Ignatieff, NDP leader Jack Layton, and Bloc Québécois leader Gilles Duceppe.
 Green Party leader Elizabeth May was excluded from the debate by the media consortium, as her party did not have representation in the House of Commons.

 The English debate was best known for Layton's attack on Ignatieff for having the worst House of Commons attendance record of any of the party leaders.
 Layton said, "You know, most Canadians, if they don't show up for work, they don't get a promotion."
 This quote has been compared to Brian Mulroney's "You had an option, sir — you could have said 'no'." rebuttal to John Turner.

 The new Conservative Party won its first majority mandate, and the NDP formed the official opposition for the first time with 103 seats.
 Conservative gains came mostly at the expense of the Liberals in the GTA, while NDP gains came from equally from the Bloc Quebecois, Liberals and Conservatives in Quebec, and to a lesser extent from the Liberals in Ontario (primarily Toronto).
 The Liberals came in third (34 seats and less than 19% of the vote), while the Bloc Québécois was reduced to only 4 seats.
 The Greens won their first seat in British Columbia.